h3rald/h3rald/contents/articles/december-adventure-2024.md

 - I am essentially encoding user symbols as strings.
 In similar cases, I noticed that folks tend to add a "symbol table" after the header for lookups.

 Despite these little things, it feels promising.
 Of course the next step is going to be the interpreter... more fun to come!

+### Day #18

+I managed to refine the bytecode generation algorithm a little bit *and* implement an interpreter that seems to work as expected!